The page has been translated by Gen AI.

 $ Start-Service windows_exporter

-When using both a configuration file and command‑line options, command‑line options take precedence over configuration file values.
+When using a configuration file together with command-line options, the values specified in the command-line options take precedence.
+Consequently, command-line options override the configuration file settings.

-After completing the Windows Exporter setup, you must install the Open Telemetry Collector provided by ServiceWatch to finish the ServiceWatch Agent configuration.
+If you have completed the Node Exporter configuration, you need to install the Open Telemetry Collector provided by ServiceWatch and finish setting up the ServiceWatch Agent.

 CategoryCollectorMetricDescription